UBC-MOAD/ccar-modeling-docs/code-notes/FAQ_Bugs.rst

       fortran runtime error, line 214 on nemogcm.f90

+When you are running all kinds of configurations contain ORCA2, LIM2 or LIM3 component.
+This is because namelists in ORCA2, LIM2, LIM3 reference configuration do not link successfully to your configuration.

 The line 214 on nemogcm.f90 is:

 .. code-block:: fortran

       READ(numnam, namctl)

-When you are running nearly ORCA2_LIM, ORCA2_LIM3 or ORCA2_LIM_PISCES.
-This is because namelist, namelist_ice, namelist_ice_lim2, namelist_ice_lim3 in the
-configuration directory do not link successfully to the reference configure type.

 **Quirks**